 And while it's a little less conventional, you can also turn your Christmas tree into a snack for goats.
 In the past few years, several farmers and petting zoos around the country have accepted live Christmas tree donations after the holidays for their animals.
 Goats will eat almost anything, and a group of them will strip the needles and bark right off a Christmas tree in no time.
 Again, check your local area to see if any farmers near you are taking live Christmas trees for their herd.

 6. Burn It Outdoors

-While it might be tempting to burn a Christmas tree in a fireplace or wood stove indoors, don't.
+While it might be tempting to burn a Christmas tree in a fireplace or wood stove indoors, don't do it.
 It can cause a buildup of creosote, which is highly flammable and can let a fire quickly get out of hand.
-Some cities allow burning trees in outdoor fire pits.
+Some cities allow burning trees in outdoor fire pits, which is much safer.
 Check your local ordinances and always cut the tree into smaller pieces (a dried-out Christmas tree can burn very quickly), adding bits of material at a time to help keep the fire from getting out of control.

 7. If All Else Fails, Use the Tree for Crafts